-The exhibition project will be on show at USA from April 07 - April 30, 2017.
-We will present the life and work of these people through photographs, written documentation, video and physical objects.
+The exhibition project will be on show in the United States from April 07 - April 26, 2017.
+We will present the life and work of these people through photographs, written documentation, videos and physical objects.
 The presentation will provide a holistic view of the fine arts and crafts as they are at this point.

-Craft : We have a collection of crafts with the theme ‘When Heritage falls Artists Rise’ from the team of Crafted in Kathmandu ( http://craftedinkathmandu.com.np ) and a few collection of crafts made at the Early Childhood Development Center.
+Craft : Show have a collection of crafts with the theme ‘When Heritage falls, Artists Rise’ from the team of Crafted in Kathmandu (http://craftedinkathmandu.com.np) and a few collection of crafts made at the Early Childhood Development Center.